penelopecj/sei-project-2/README.md

-🍪 Can I Eat This? - A Front-End
+# 🍪 Can I Eat This? - A Front-end React App